 - Heavy or whipping cream: Fat is an essential part of our diets, helping us feel full and satisfied.
 It’s also what makes this ice cream taste rich!
-I have used a cream with 25% fat for making this creamy ice cream.
-I prefer using Mother Dairy Cream, De’lecta Cream, Amul Whipping Cream are a good choice.
+I use a cream with 25% fat for making this ice cream.
+Mother Dairy Cream, De’lecta Cream, Amul Whipping Cream are a good choice.

 - White sugar: Not a lot though, just to suit your own taste!
 If your mango and cream are sweet enough, you may even find that you can skip the sugar.

-Make a mango puree: dice the pulp of your mango, taking care to remove the skin, and add it to the blender.
+Make a mango puree: dice your mango’s pulp, take care to remove the skin, and add it to the blender.
 Tase the pulp, add sugar accordingly, and blend until it is smooth without adding any water.
 You can also skip this step by using canned mango puree!

 Add the mango puree to the whipped cream and mix for 1-2 minutes until they are well combined.
 Taste it and add more powdered sugar if it’s needed.